akshan-main/peakperformance/docs/technology_review/tech_review.md

   - It has extensive documentation and a strong developer community.
   - **TensorFlow Serving & TensorFlow Lite** make it easier to deploy at scale.

-**Potential Drawbacks:**
-- Debugging can be more complex compared to PyTorch.
-- Can be more memory-intensive in certain cases.

 ---